Skip to content

 gcc -E hello.c -o hello.i

-The preprocessed .i file will be very large—a single #include <stdio.h> expands the entire standard I/O header along with all the headers it indirectly includes.
-If you open hello.i, the first few lines are comments, followed by hundreds or thousands of lines of header file content, and only at the very end do you find the few lines of code you actually wrote.
+The preprocessed .i file will be very large—a single #include will expand the entire standard I/O header and all headers it indirectly includes.
+You can open hello.i to see that the first few lines are comments, followed by hundreds or thousands of lines of header content, and finally, the few lines of code you wrote.

-What the preprocessor does sounds simple—pure text replacement—but this mechanism is a crucial source of C's flexibility, and it forms the foundation for understanding C++ templates and header file organization.
+What the preprocessor does is simple in theory—pure text replacement—but this mechanism is a significant source of C's flexibility and the foundation for understanding C++ templates and header file organization.

 Stage 2: Compilation

-The compiler translates the preprocessed C code into assembly code, going through lexical analysis, syntax analysis, semantic analysis, intermediate code generation, and optimization:
+The compiler translates the preprocessed C code into assembly code, undergoing lexical analysis, syntax analysis, semantic analysis, intermediate code generation, and optimization:

 bash